cxlio/cxl/ui/README.md

 ### Quick Start

 This is all you need to get started.
-By default, all components follow the [Material Design specification](https://material.io).
+The default theme follows the [Material Design specification](https://material.io).

 ```html
 <!DOCTYPE html>